Mol-Kel/My-POS-sa/README.md

 - Auto-sync when online → Uploads changes to cloud
 - Conflict-free → Append-only design prevents data conflicts
 - Multi-device ready → Changes sync across all devices

+# No private api and anon KEYs are displayed.
+Placeholders are used